cortex-lab/phy/docs/api.md

 - Update the view's attribute from the GUI state
 - Add the default view actions (auto_update, screenshot)
 - Bind the on_select() method to the select event raised by the supervisor.
-  This runs on a background thread not to block the GUI thread.

 ---